drawveloper/vex/README.md

 # vex - the VTEX Extension platform (of platforms)

 `vex` is an open-source `Commerce Platform As Code` tool built on top of `deno` and `git`.
-The `vex` toolset allows teams to **compose and deploy** a fully-functional `Commerce Platform` to VTEX within minutes instead of months.
-Start fast with a `Commerce Platform Template`, iterate by composing and configuring multiple `VTEX Apps`, deploy safely with `Progressive Releases`, discover the working strategies by experimenting with `Flags` and double-down by building what matters with our global serverless edge infrastructure.
+The `vex` toolset allows teams to **compose and deploy** a fully-functional `Commerce Platform` to the VTEX edge cloud within minutes instead of months.

 # What is vex for?

-`vex` allows VTEX account owners to:
+`vex` allows VTEX users to:

-1. *Compose* **apps** from the VTEX ecosystem into a commerce **platform**;
+1. *Compose* **apps** from the VTEX ecosystem into your private cloud commerce **platform** and get a _first version to production_ quickly;
-2. *Deploy* it to the VTEX **global edge** infrastructure;
-3. *Evolve* it by managing apps' **configuration**, creating **flags** and publishing **releases** through a **single control panel**.
+2. *Evolve* your platform by managing your apps, publishing **releases** and creating **flags** to test new **configurations** for specific **audiences** through a **single control panel**.
+3. *Build* new apps that run on the serverless VTEX **global edge** infrastructure at **low cost** and create new capabilites for any `vex` platform, share or sell them in the `commerce exchange`;

+*Compose, Evolve, Build*

+With `vex`, you start fast by choosing a `platform template`, which is a collection of pre-configured apps specifically designed for an industry and region, e.g. `fashion-europe`, `b2c-brazil`, `marketplace-latam`, and customizing it to **compose** the platform that fits your business needs.

+The `vex admin` is the **single control panel** where you can **monitor** your platform performance and **control** how apps behave by managing their **configuration**.
+Then, you can deploy changes safely with `Progressive Releases` and create new `Flags`.
+Every deploy is a separate **release**, so you can always see the _exact list of changes_ that occurred and **rollback quickly**, if needed.

+`Flags` let you experiment with choosing some specific configuration for specific **audiences**.
+Observe the outcomes to decide whether to make those changes available for your entire audience.
+Or, you can simply group some changes under a flag and schedule it for a specific time (like `black-friday-2021`).
+After you're done, simply archive the flag.

+For developers, `Apps` let you **build what matters** leveraging our global serverless edge infrastructure.
+That means apps scale to demand automatically and are served close to your users, guaranteeing faster responses.
+You can focus on writing `deno` functions that react to platform events (like new order), or to platform public routes (exposing APIs in your domain).

 ## What is a "platform"?

-A **Platform** is a combination of configured **apps** and declared **flags** which can be deployed to the VTEX infrastructure.
+A **Platform** is a combination of configured **apps** which can be deployed to the VTEX infrastructure.
+It is represented as a list of TypeScript files in a git repository.
+Each `.ts` file represents an **installed app** in this platform, and contain this app's configuration.

+These files are the default configuration for the current release.
+When running, apps in the platform can be configured on a web **admin**.
+Changes to configuration may be *committed* into a new platform **release**, which can become a **deploy preview** under a new URL, or can be deployed directly to production (being merged to main). **Flags** are declared _as part of_ a release, like the configuration of any other app.
+First, you release a new flag, then you activate it and add an audience.

 Every platform receives a subdomain at `https://<platform>.vtex.land`.
 This points to the `main` branch of the repo at `https://github.com/vtex-platforms/<platform>`.
 A platform may be locally built and run in your computer.
 When deployed to VTEX, it leverages our global edge infrastructure that scales quickly to any amount of demand.

-Apps installed to a platform are represented as a list of TypeScript files at the root of the repository.
-These files are the default configuration for the current release.
-When running, apps in the platform can be configured on a web **admin**.
-Changes to configuration may be *committed* into a new platform **release**, which can become a **deploy preview** under a new URL, or can be deployed directly to production (being merged to master).

 ## What is a "release" and a "flag"?